Movie Colony Hotels

 572 N. Indian Canyon Dr., Movie Colony

-Situated just off Palm Springs’ main drag, this Moorish-themed hotel revolves around the main pool (it’s a good pool).
-It’s kind of a party hotel, but in a nice way, which means that while there’s generally always a scene, it’s not particularly loud and the hotel itself is really nice.
+Situated just off Palm Springs’ main drag, this Moorish-themed hotel revolves around the main pool (trust us, it’s a good pool).
+It’s kind of a party hotel, but in a nice way, which means that while there’s generally always a scene, it’s not particularly loud and the hotel itself is really charming.
 While not officially kids-free, you won’t see any Swimmies in the pool.
 All of the guest rooms are lovely and done up in eye-pleasing neutrals and pops of print.
 That said, the freestanding Casita is a worthy splurge for romantically inclined couples—it's quite a bit more private and comes with an outdoor bathtub sized for two.

 Twin Palms a.k.a.
 Sinatra House